Pumpkin Pie Macarons

 1/8 tsp allspice

-2. In a food processor, grind confectioners’ sugar, almond flour, pumpkin powder, nutmeg, cinnamon, and allspice to mix it all up and make it a fine texture.
+2. In a food processor, grind confectioners’ sugar, pumpkin powder, allspice, cinnamon, nutmeg, and almond flour to mix it up and make it a fine texture.
 Next sieve through a fine sieve (make sure you use a fine sieve).
-You may have 2-3 tablespoons of coarse residue that doesn’t pass through the sieve.
+You may have 2 tablespoons of coarse almond flour that doesn’t pass through the sieve.
 It is okay to toss this.

-8. Pipe the macaroon mixture on the baking sheets.
+9. Pipe the macaron mixture on the baking sheets.
 Hit tray on the counter for a few times to let out bubbles.
 Then let them rest for at least 20-40 mins, could be longer if humidity is high.

-10. Test if the macarons are ready to bake – lightly touching the macaroon mixture, a light coating should have developed and it should not stick to your finger.
+11. Test if the macarons are ready to bake: lightly touching the macaron mixture, a light coating should have developed and it should not stick to your finger.

-11. Bake for about 18 - 20 minutes at 300 degrees Fahrenheit.
-Bake only one tray of macaroon at a time.
-The macaroons are ready when they lift off the parchment paper easily.
+12. Bake for about 14 minutes at 295 degrees Fahrenheit.
+Bake only one tray of macaron at a time.
+The macarons are ready when they lift off the parchment paper easily.

-12. Let them cool on the sheet for 5-10 minutes then transfer the parchment paper and macaroons to a cooling rack.
+13. Let them cool on the sheet for 5-10 minutes then transfer the macarons to a cooling rack.

 15. Add your filling and assemble macarons after they have cooled to room temperature.
-It is best to pipe a dollop on the under-surface of a macaron then sandwiching with another one of comparable size.
+It is best to pipe your filling with 1/2 inch round tip, making a dollop on the under-surface of a macaron and sandwiching with another one of comparable size.